Amnesiac (album): Release

 Radiohead announced Amnesiac on their website in January 2001, three months after the release of Kid A. It was released in Japan on 30 May by EMI, in the UK on 4 June by Parlophone and in the US on 5 June by Capitol, both subsidiaries of EMI.
 Amnesiac debuted at number one on the UK Albums Chart.
 On the US Billboard 200, it debuted at number two, with sales of 231,000, surpassing the 207,000 first-week sales of Kid A. It is certified gold in Japan for shipments of 100,000 copies.
 By October 2008, Amnesiac had sold more than 900,000 copies worldwide.
 In July 2013, it was certified platinum in the UK for sales of more than 300,000.
+As of May 2016, it had sold more than 1 million digital copies.

 Promotion

 Radiohead released no singles from Kid A, as Yorke wanted to avoid the stress of publicity he had struggled with on OK Computer.
 He regretted the choice, feeling it meant much of the early judgement of the album came from critics, and said Amnesiac would have more promotion.
 "Pyramid Song" was released as a single in May, followed by "Knives Out" in July, backed by music videos.
 Two videos were created for "I Might Be Wrong", which was released as a promotional single in June.

-Radiohead reworked "Pulk/Pull Revolving Doors" and "Like Spinning Plates" for a computer-animated video directed by Johnny Hardstaff.
+"Pulk/Pull Revolving Doors" and "Like Spinning Plates" were combined for a computer-animated video directed by Johnny Hardstaff.
 The video premiered on November 29, 2001, at an animation festival at the Centre For Contemporary Arts, Glasgow.
 It features imagery of killer whales swimming under UV light, a machine taking shape and conjoined babies spinning in a centrifuge.
 The video received little airplay from MTV, who felt it was "of a sensitive nature" and would only broadcast it with a warning.
 Hardstaff said: "The irony is that you can't move on MTV for bland R&B and the empty boasts of 'artists' effectively fixated with their own flaccid showbiz cocks, but any piece of film with an ounce of real emotion isn't going to get seen."

+Radiohead enlisted the software company ActiveBuddy to create GooglyMinotaur, a chatbot that used the AOL Instant Messenger network.
+It launched on the day of the Amnesiac release.
+By November 2001, it was on 387,000 buddy lists and had received more than 36 million messages.
+It was switched off in March 2002.